mmckechney/SqlBuildManager/docs/commandline.md

 - `getdifference` - Determines the difference between SQL Build run histories for two databases.
 Calculate and list out packages that need to be run between --database and --golddatabase.
 Only supports Windows Auth
 - `synchronize` - Performs a database synchronization between between --database and --golddatabase.
 Can only be used for Windows Auth database targets
 - `scriptextract` - Extract a SBM package from a source --platinumdacpac
+- `dacpac` - Create a DACPAC file from the source --database and --server

 ### Batch sub-commands (`sbm batch [command]`)
 - `savesettings` - Save a settings json file for Batch arguments (see Batch documentation)